 So, if you’re looking for ways to make your audience a bit happier, placing one will bring a lot of convenience.

-It is a common practice to display it as a tab or a floating side button that opens a modal popup upon click.
-However, you can also set it up to appear upon certain actions made on a website.
+It is a common practice to display it as a panel or a floating side button that opens a modal popup upon click.
+However, you can also set it up to appear when a customer clicks a link, a button, or an image.

 Create a technical support request form in 6 easy steps

-Once you sign up with Getsitecontrol and connect your website to your account, here is how to get started with the technical support form:
+Once you sign up with Getsitecontrol and connect it to your website, here is how to get started with the technical support form:

-- Click +Create widget and choose Contact with visitors from the dropdown list.
+Click +Create widget and choose Contact visitors from the dropdown list.

-- Select a webpage position for your widget, pick one of the templates and click the Choose & customize button.
+Select a webpage position for your widget, pick one of the templates and click the Continue → button.

-- On the Content tab, you can change a copy and a call-to-action, and also add or remove form fields.
-Make use of checkboxes and dropdown menu fields to make the process easier for the visitors filling out the form.
+On the Content tab, you can change the copy and call to action, add or remove form fields.
+Make use of checkboxes and dropdown menu fields to make it easier for the visitors to fill out the form.

-- Save the widget using the Save & close button and activate it on the website.
+Once ready, save the widget using the Save & close button and activate it on the admin dashboard.